rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 that we want to call the `baby_name` function from the `Animal` trait as implemented on `Dog`</span>

-We're providing Rust with a type annotation within the angle brackets, and we're specifying that we want to call the `baby_name` method from the `Animal` trait as implemented on `Dog` by saying that we want to treat the `Dog` type as an `Animal` for this function call.
+We’re providing Rust with a type annotation within the angle brackets, and we’re specifying that we want to call the `baby_name` method from the `Animal` trait as implemented on `Dog` by saying that we want to treat the `Dog` type as an `Animal` for this function call.
 This code will now print what we want: